 However, it’s almost impossible to do SEO without the right tools that allow you to make data-backed decisions and analyze your performance in real-time.

-Here are five SEO tools which you have to try to drive better results for your website.
+Here are five SEO tools that you have to try to drive better results for your website.

 Ubersuggest is a freemium tool that helps you find the right keywords you should optimize your site for.
 You can see each keyword’s monthly search volume, check your website’s traffic, its top keywords, and pages.
 Ubersuggest is an excellent alternative to pricey SEO tools that offer pretty much the same data.